Tegh25/birthday-surprise/README.md

 # Birthday Surprise

-This is just a quick and fun used to surprise people for their birthday.
+This is just a quick and fun project used to surprise people for their special day, even if not a birthday.
 Why are you looking at the code, go enjoy the day!

-## Current B-Day
+## Current Occasion

-Happy 22nd Birthday to **Rehan**!
+Happy Mother's Day 2025 to **Vik**!

-*April 16, 2025*
+*May 11, 2025*

 ---